Proladon/deta-tsx-express/README.md

 ```

 ## FAQ
-- ### Why build output is single file ?
+- ### Why build output is a single file ?
-If you want output to keep origin structure, just go `tsup.config.ts` and change the `entry` property.
+If you want output to keep origin structure, just go `tsup.config.ts` and change the `entry` property, which is already comment code.